 You are not technically required to submit the PSLF employment certification form (ECF) until you reach 120 monthly payments.
 However, waiting that long is not a good idea.
 Submitting the document after you make your first payment will allow you to confirm that you have the right type of loans, your employer qualifies, and you can verify the student loan servicer is accurately tracking your number of payments.
 It’s a lot easier to fix an error if you catch it after making one payment instead of after 60.

 Switching into REPAYE without understanding its two major negative changes

 Revised Pay As You Earn (REPAYE) is the newest Income Driven Repayment option that launched in December of 2015.
 It offers some advantages, particularly depending on when you took out your loans, but there are two main negative changes you need to be aware of.
 First, if you are married and file your taxes separately, you can exclude your spouse’s income from the equation that calculates your IBR or Pay As Your Earn (PAYE) monthly required amount.
-For REPAYE, you can’t exclude your spouse’s income based on tax filing status.
-So if you are trying for PSLF and your spouse makes an income but doesn’t have federal student loans, this change with REPAYE is a big negative and likely means REPAYE doesn’t make sense for you.
+For REPAYE, you cannot exclude your spouse’s income based on tax filing status.
+So if you are trying for PSLF and your spouse makes an income but does not have federal student loans, this change with REPAYE is a big negative and likely means REPAYE does not make sense for you.
 Second, REPAYE does not have a monthly payment maximum.
 IBR and PAYE monthly payments will never exceed the 10-year standard repayment amount.
-REPAYE doesn’t offer this benefit.
+REPAYE does not offer this benefit.
 The higher your potential future income will be and the lower your student loan balance is, the more of a problem this might be.
 REPAYE certainly isn’t all bad as there were some good changes.
-However, I’ve seen some people switch from IBR or PAYE to REPAYE without understanding the potential negatives.
+However, I have seen some people switch from IBR or PAYE to REPAYE without understanding the potential negatives.